ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 by Ryan David

-My wife, I tell ya.
-She's something.
-I
+My wife, I tell ya, she's something.
+I said, "Hey Honey, wanna move this to bed?"
+And she said, "Sure sweetie, if it's your deathbed!

-She and I never have sex.
-The other day I wanted to do foreplay.
-She said, you're lucky to be getting one-play!
+You rotten SOB

 I get no respect.
 Like that song, R-E-S-P-E-C-T. You ever notice how it sounds like there’s no E?
 Just R-E-S-P-C-T?
 That’s the kind of respect I get.
 I tell ya.